storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 Object Mount will automatically detect IAM roles on an EC2 instance, so no further configuration is necessary.

 {% callout type="note"  %}
-Combined use of Object Mount managed credentials with IAM Roles in EC2 is {strong}`not currently supported`.
+Combined use of Object Mount managed credentials with IAM Roles in EC2 is `not currently supported`.
 {% /callout %}

 ### Google Cloud Storage using environment variable